nckutiffanywang/DashboardProjectandDataViz/README.md

     - Simulate a monitor dashboard for construction project based on safety forms
 - Learn UK from ChatGPT + Ultimate Basic Plot Guide
     - #Matplotlib #Python #ChatGPT #Kaggle
-    - Build Plot from Matplotlib & Learn facts about the UK from ChatGPT
+    - Build Charts from Matplotlib & Learn facts about the UK from ChatGPT